sleeptoken/zettelkasten/Remote Thought/Authentication vulnerabilities.md

  Change the username parameter to carlos. log in to Carlos's account using the new password you just set.

+> If the URL in the reset email is generated dynamically, this may also be vulnerable to password reset poisoning.
+#### *Lab: Password reset poisoning via middleware*

 ### References

 https://portswigger.net/web-security/authentication